 September 2018 - The latest news from our team is now available!
 Please visit the "News from the Crews" page and click on the individual team members to find out what our team have been up to over the summer months.

-Many of our team are making their way to Ellesmere on the Llangollen Canal.
-We have been invited to run a mission by The Cellar Church starting on Saturday 28 July until Sunday 6 August.
+Many of our team made their way to Ellesmere on the Llangollen Canal.
+We were invited to run a mission by The Cellar Church starting on Saturday 28 July until Sunday 6 August.

 We have been taking part in canalside missions since Canal Ministries was formed in 2006.
 We work with local churches and Christian organisations to bring the Good News of the Gospel.
 Each mission is tailored to the needs of the area.
 We go and give talks in schools, youth organisations, old people's homes, etc and people can come down to the boats and find out what it is like to live on one.
 Please take a look at the "Boats of Hope" website - www.boatsofhope.org.uk - to find out more.

 Below is a short video presentation of our previous missions in Thatcham and Newbury.

 Canal Ministries has been established in direct response to God's calling to Christian boaters.
 The team have a heart for full time evangelism and ministry largely, but not exclusively, on the Inland Waterways of Great Britain.